There Are So Many VPN Apps. Which One Should You Choose? - The Mac Observer

 Confirmed

 I’m adding Confirmed to the list because of Lockdown.
 I’ve never used the standalone app but I do use it inside Lockdown.
 Confirmed says it’s no-logs, fully audited, and openly operated.
 Openly Operated means that the app has to prove its privacy claims with a public audit kit and audit reports.
 US$4.99/month or US$49.99/year.
+Privacy Policy

 NordVPN

 I’ve never used Nord but it does have a good reputation in the VPN industry.
 They promise a no-logs policy and process minimal user data.
 The user data they do process are email addresses and payment data, which is a must if they are able to collect your money and create your account.
 Nord has different subscription levels, like one month (US$11.99), six months US$53.99), and a twelve month plan for US$83.99.
+Privacy Policy

 Further Reading: